Shirehall Museum Apartment

 In 1822 the new building was opened, it was at street level and immediately to the east of the mound and hosted a new courtroom.

 The prisoners would be brought to the court from their cell, walking down a spiral staircase and through a tunnel to the the court holding cell.
-In this location, they then received their sentence and some were then hung at the castle gates.
+In this location, they then received their sentence and some were then hanged at the castle gates.

 Since it’s closure the courtroom had remained unused but it has recently been restored to its original condition and now hosts occasional reenactments from it’s heyday.
 It’s a hands-on-museum where visitors are invited to put themselves in the shoes of those who would have experienced it.